shader-slang/spec/01-introduction.md

 * **Legacy** callouts are described below.

-* **Limitation** callouts are used to provide non-normative discussion of how the Slang compiler implementation may deviate from the language as documented here.
+* **Limitation** callouts are used to provide non-normative discussion of how the Slang compiler implementation may deviate from the language as specified here.

 * **Note**s give non-normative information that may help readers to understand and apply the normative information in the document.

+* **Rationale** callouts provide non-normative explanations about *why* certain constructs, constraints, or rules are part of the language.

 * **Syntax** callouts are described below.